unsplash-image-74TufExdP3Y.jpg

 All payments are invoiced by Chuck DeGroat PC.

-4-6 dates of weeks during the year that could work for your intensive.
+• 4-6 dates of weeks during the year that could work for your intensive.
+(Please note that we often book intensives months out, though we do sometimes have more immediate availability.)

-Can I do this via Zoom?
+• Can I do this via Zoom?
 Yes, Chuck did all intensives via Zoom during Covid-19, and we do several a year still.
 We do ask that you find a quiet, retreat-like space with good WiFi wherever you’ll be.
-(NOTE: For Chuck, priority is given to virtual, Zoom intensives December - February due to Michigan weather and its impact on travel).
+(NOTE: For Michigan intensives, priority is sometimes given to virtual, Zoom intensives December - March due to Michigan weather and its impact on travel).